JSBSim-Team/jsbsim/UnrealEngine/README.md

 Note that this Option 2 is the recommended way to edit the plugin code, and then you can run and debug it like any other VS application.

 ## Learning more about Unreal Engine
-You can find many free learning resources on Unreal Engine Developper Community portal :
+You can find many free learning resources on Unreal Engine Developer Community portal :
 [Getting Started](https://dev.epicgames.com/community/getting-started)
 [Library of Learning Courses](https://dev.epicgames.com/community/learning)